-The composition and summary terms of reference of the Audit Committee are provided under the section on Audit Committee on page 86 and the Committee's summary activities are also provided in the Directors' Statement on page 141.
+The composition and summary terms of reference of the Audit Committee are provided under the section on Audit Committee on page 46 and the Committee's summary activities are also provided in the Directors' Statement on page 108.
 The Audit Committee adopts, where appropriate, relevant best practices set out in the Guidebook for Audit Committees in Singapore.

-In addition to the review of the Group Financial Statements, which includes reviewing the assurances provided by the CEO and Chief Financial Officer on the financial records and statements, the Audit Committee reviews and evaluates, with the external auditors and internal auditor, the adequacy and effectiveness of the system of internal controls including financial, operational, compliance and information technology controls, and risk management policies and systems.
-It reviews the scope and results of the audits, the cost-effectiveness of the audits and the independence and objectivity of the external auditors and internal auditor.
-When the external auditors provide non-audit services to the Bank, the Committee keeps the nature, extent and costs of such services under review.
-This is to balance the objectivity of the external auditors against its ability to provide value-for-money services.
+In addition to the review of the Group Financial Statements, which includes reviewing the assurances provided by the CEO and Chief Financial Officer on the financial records and statements, the Audit Committee reviews and evaluates, with the external and internal auditors, the adequacy and effectiveness of the system of internal controls including financial, operational, compliance and information technology controls, and risk management policies and systems.
+It reviews the scope and results of the audits, the cost-effectiveness of the audits and the independence and objectivity of the external and internal auditors.
+When the external auditor provides non-audit services to the Bank, the Committee keeps the nature, extent and costs of such services under review.
+This is to balance the objectivity of the external auditor against its ability to provide value-for-money services.
 The Audit Committee members keep abreast of changes to accounting standards and development of related significant accounting policies which have a direct impact on financial statements and Group accounting policies through briefings provided by internal or external subject matter experts.
 The Audit Committee also reviews significant financial reporting issues and judgements to ensure the integrity of the financial statements.
 The Committee reviews announcements relating to financial performance.

 The Audit Committee is also responsible for the review of the Bank's whistleblowing policy as well as any concerns, including anonymous complaints, which staff may in confidence raise about possible improprieties in matters of financial reporting or other matters.
 The whistleblowing policy and procedures for raising such concerns are disclosed and clearly communicated to employees.
 The Committee will ensure such concerns are independently investigated and followed up on.
-If it is found that there has been fraud, appropriate remedial action will be taken and the Audit Committee updated regularly on its status.
-The whistleblower's interests will be safeguarded at all times, including a right to appeal to the Audit Committee if reprisals are taken against him.
+If the case escalated is found to be substantiated, appropriate action will be taken and the Audit Committee updated regularly on its status.
+The whistleblower's identity is kept confidential and his/her interests will be safeguarded at all times, including a right to appeal to the Audit Committee if reprisals are taken against him/her.

-The Audit Committee meets at least once a year with the external auditors and internal auditor in separate sessions and without the presence of management, to consider any matters which may be raised privately.
-In addition, the Chairman of the Audit Committee meets the head of internal audit on a regular basis to discuss the work undertaken, key findings and any other significant matters arising from the Group's operations.
+The Audit Committee meets at least once a year with the external auditor and internal auditor in separate sessions and without the presence of management, to consider any matters which may be raised privately.
+In addition, the Chairman of the Audit Committee meets the Head of Group Audit on a regular basis to discuss the work undertaken, key findings and any other significant matters arising from the Group's operations.
 Formal reports are sent to the Audit Committee on a regular basis.